0chain/zboxcli/README.md

 ## Stats

-`stats` command helps in getting upload, download and challenge information for a file.
+`stats` command gets upload, download and challenge statistics for a file.
 Only the owner can get a files stats.

 | Parameter  | Required | Description                 | default | Valid values |